intel/tcf/doc/07-Architecture.rst

-  For evaluation, the system relies on the concept of expectations (things that have to happen to pass, things that don't have to happen else it fails), implemented by a per-testcase/group-of-targets object (the :mod:`expecter
-  <tcfl.expecter>`), a loop which ensures what is expected to
+  For evaluation, the system relies on the concept of expectations (things that have to happen to pass, things that don't have to happen else it fails), implemented by a per-testcase/group-of-targets object (the :meth:`tcfl.tc.tc_c.expect`), a loop which ensures what is expected to happen happens.
-  happen happens.

 .. _testcase_driver_impromptu: